A diabetic diet is a way of eating healthily and choosing the best foods to manage the symptoms of diabetes.

 Foods to eat sparingly or not at all

 Several foods should be limited on a diabetic diet, especially those high in sodium and fats.
 These increase the risk of heart disease.
-This is of particular concern for those with diabetes.
+This is of

 - fatty and processed meats